csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

 Fenced Area
 ===========

 Optimization is applicable in a variety of different disciplines from physics to construction.
 It can also extend to 2-D, 3-D or even higher orders of dimension.
-For this example, however, we will keep things simple and formulate an optimization problem in the 2-D space with something you might even have in your own backyard: a fence!
+For this example, however, we will keep things simple and formulate an optimization problem in a 2-D space with something you might even have in your own backyard: a fence!

-Perhaps you want to start a garden or contain an area for your dog to play in, the question lies in how large you can make the space contained by the fence.
-It would be most beneficial to have the largest amount of space, but it is unreasonable to build a fence around your entire street.
-Think about what would be limiting for this project, some of the most important factors would be space, amount of material, and cost.
-With this, you have an optimization problem, but let’s phrase it in more formal terms that you have learned so far.
+You want to start a garden or contain an area for your dog to play in, but the question is how large you can make the space contained by the fence.
+It would be most beneficial to have the largest amount of space so that you can have a large garden with many types of produce or so that your dog can roam a vast space.
+However, it is unreasonable to build a fence around your entire street!
+Think about what might be a limiting factor for this project.
+Some of the most important considerations would be space, the amount of material, and cost.
+With this, you have an optimization problem, but we can phrase it in more formal terms according to what you have learned so far.

 .. dropdown:: What is the objective?
    :icon: question

    Maximizing the area

 .. dropdown:: What are the design variables?
    :icon: question

    Dimensions of fence and the shape of the fence

 .. dropdown:: What are the constraints?
    :icon: question